Writer Profile

 Coubertin's Focus on the "Individual"

-Despite inspecting public schools where team sports like cricket were popular, Coubertin emphasized individual sports, much like in the ancient Greek era.
+Despite having inspected public schools where team sports like cricket were popular, Coubertin emphasized individual sports, much like in the ancient Greek era.
 Many of the words he left in his writings reflect a mentality that anyone who has engaged in sports can imagine.
 They help us understand why he emphasized individual sports.

 For example, there is a sentence from a 1919 letter addressed to the members of the International Olympic Committee (IOC): "Through competition, one can learn to perceive things analytically, think critically, control oneself, make planned efforts and energy expenditures, take actual action, and apply failures to the next attempt...
 These can be learned through competition."
-In 1931, after stepping down from the IOC, he stated, "To know oneself, to discipline oneself, to overcome oneself—this is the duty and essence of an athlete."
+In 1931, after stepping down from the IOC, he stated, "To know oneself, to discipline oneself, to overcome oneself—this is the duty and essence of the athlete."

 Educational Philosophy and Sports at Keio University

 In September 2019, the 70th Conference of the Japan Society of Physical Education, Health and Sport Sciences was held at Keio University.
 The conference organizing committee planned a symposium titled "Physical Education and Sports in a Society that Values Independent and Autonomous Individuals: Seeking Clues in Yukichi Fukuzawa and His Era."
 One of the reports there was by Keita Yamauchi, a professor at Keio University and a member of the Fukuzawa Memorial Center for Modern Japanese Studies.
-Professor Yamauchi depicted how Yukichi Fukuzawa's view of education at Keio University, which was opened with the aim of fostering modern individuals, was carried on by Shinzo Koizumi through Koizumi's view of sports.
+Professor Yamauchi depicted how Yukichi Fukuzawa's view of education at Keio University, which was founded with the aim of fostering modern individuals, was carried on by Shinzo Koizumi through Koizumi's view of sports.
 Additionally, Takeyuki Tokura, an associate professor at the Fukuzawa Memorial Center, focused on sports among the historical materials collected by the "Keio University and the War" Archive Project, interpreting how students received the thoughts of Yukichi Fukuzawa and Shinzo Koizumi.
 Both were valuable reports that were possible precisely because the venue was Keio University.

 Another commonality between Coubertin and Shinzo Koizumi can be read from the essay collection.
 It is that they both emphasized approaching sports with a scientific and theoretical attitude.
 There, one does not see excessive spiritualism or oppressive instructors.